 The goal of NASA's Space Apps Challenge is for teams to collaboratively develop apps addressing global needs applicable to both life on Earth and in space.
 During the 48-hour hackathon held April 28-29, teams at 187 locations in 69 countries (including virtual teams) developed 2,017 open source apps responding to specific challenges posed by NASA.

 Along with five apps selected by the global community to compete for the Global People’s Choice award, a panel of NASA experts selected Global Award Finalists in five categories:

 - Galactic Impact

 - Most Inspirational

 Final Global Award winners are expected to be announced by the end of June, with Global Award winning teams (including the Global People’s Choice Award winner) invited to attend a NASA launch.
-For more information about this year’s competition and award winners, follow @spaceapps or check out the 2017 NASA Space Apps Challenge website.
+For more information about this year’s competition and award winners, follow @spaceapps or check out NASA's 2017 Space Apps Challenge website.

 Last Updated: Jun 21, 2019 at 1:54 PM EDT